Redback-Operations/redback-chatbot/rag/parsed_docs/FED_GOV_GUIDE.md

 #### I can t be more active because…

 ###### Excuses . . . . . . . . . . . . . . . . . and how to overcome them

 ����������������������� Make it a priority, make time.
 Get into a routine.
 Take every chance you can

 to be active, even if it’s only for a few minutes – do exercises while waiting for the kettle to boil or while watching TV (see pages 19–20).

+��������������� Once you get started, you will have more energy and feel less tired.

 ������������������������� Most health problems can be helped by activity.
 Talk to your doctor – they and exercise might make may be able to write an ‘ activity prescrip tion’ for you (see pages 16–17 for